binliu0630/Data_Manipulation/README.md

 # Basics
-Notebook about Basic Tools for Data Manipulation and Visualization
+Notebooks about Basic Tools for Data Manipulation and Visualization